• Skip to primary navigation

 leg of lamb coated with mustard and chopped garlic in a pan with baby potatoes around the roast

-Old habits die hard, and I like to coat many of the roasts I cook with a grain or dijon mustard before adding the layer of spices and herbs.
+Old habits die hard, and I like to coat many of the roasts I cook with a grain of Dijon mustard before adding a layer of spices and herbs.
 You can use olive oil instead of mustard if you prefer.

 seasoned leg of lamb in a baking pan surrounded by baby potatoes